Working with Existing Database Tables¶

 Note

 The SQL data model input file should be obtained from the SQL database administrator.
-It should include the create table statements for the existing database tables, the create sequence statements for any sequences used for key generation, and any alter table statements that define foreign key constraints.
+It should include

-Command-Line Tool Usage: sql-to-csdl
+Command-Line Tool Usage: sql-to-csdl¶

 The minimum required command-line tool parameters are a SQL data model input file name and an OData CSDL XML output file name.

-Mac/Linux shell example:
+Mac/Linux Terminal example:

 sql-to-csdl.sh ~/test/example.sql ~/projects/myapp/metadata.csdl.xml -track:changes